gauravkumarit8/life-skills-tracks/listening-and-assertive-communication.md

 Q4)What can you do to improve your listening?

-To improve my listening , i have to
+To improve my listening , i have to follow the certain rule:-
+    Approach conversations with an open mind.
+    Ask clarifying questions for better understanding.
+    Practice mindfulness for staying present.
+    Minimize distractions for a conducive environment.

+Q5) When do you switch to Passive communication style in your day to day life?

+Whenever i see there may be a conflict about any